The Bear at Grand Traverse Resort: A Challenging Michigan Golf Course

 The course crosses the road and really sends you out into the middle of nowhere here.
 Holes 3-7 really make you feel like you’re out there on your own, which his always a good thing on a golf course in my opinion.
 Plenty of room to bomb your drive, but then the trees come in and you have a big decision to make.

 I once again laid up and was rewarded with a par.

 The green here wasn’t the best conditioned on the course, due to the tall trees surrounding it, but this was one of my favorite approaches during the round.

 Hole 4 (Par 3, 135 yards)

-Forced carry over marsh all the way to the green.
-Don’t be fooled, it looked like there was sand up there – there wasn’t, it was just the wood bordering the green.
+A forced carry over marsh all the way to the green.
+Don’t be fooled, it looks like there is sand up there – there isn’t, it was just the woods bordering the green.
 I learned this when I walked up and realized the loud thunk I’d heard was my ball hitting the wood and bouncing back into the marsh.
 Generous drop zone.

 Hole 5 (Par 4, 376 yards)